Summer programs, generally taken one or two summers prior to enrollment, enable parents and students to get a taste of the boarding school experience.

 There is always something to do at Fishburne Military School for boys.
 Aside from homework and study time, cadets are enrolled in U.S. Army Junior Reserve Officer Training Corps (JROTC) and can participate in a number of school sports, teams and extracurricular activities.

-For cadets with satisfactory academic standing and no disciplinary actions, weekends offer optional activities and trips, including amusement parks, local festivals, movie theatres, paintball venues and mixers with girls' schools.
+For cadets with satisfactory academic standing and no disciplinary actions, weekends offer optional activities and trips, including amusement parks, local festivals, movie theaters, paintball venues and mixers with girls' schools.
 Town passes and weekend leave are also available with permission.

 Clubs and Organizations